Criteria for the new organ

 David Graebe has worked freelance in recent years and has designed the organ cases for nearly all Principal Pipe Organs’ new instruments.
-He was pleased to undertake the design for St Mary’s, Shenfield, and to work closely with the team at Penny’s Mill, based near Marlborough, who made it.
+He was pleased to undertake the design for St Mary’s, Shenfield and to work closely with the team at Penny’s Mill, based near Marlborough, who have made it.

 The four dioceses of which Shenfield has been a part

 The dark wooden screen which stood below the old organ ‘display’ pipes has been cleaned and now forms the lower part of the new organ case behind the stone arch to the left of the chancel.
 New matching panelling has been added above to complete that part of the case.

 The five arms shields representing the province and the four dioceses of which Shenfield has been a part, which previously hung on the old organ case, are now displayed on the old screen as shown below: